7 simple steps to a digital detox

 7. Ask for help if you need it

-If you feel like you’re struggling to stick to even the simplest or shortest digital detox, you may want to talk to a professional therapist.
+If you feel like you’re struggling to stick to even the simplest or shortest digital detox, you may want to talk to a therapist.
 They can help you figure out what’s going on and give you extra support.
 Browse our directory to find a licensed mental health professional near you.

 We could all use a little less screen time and a little more time in the real world.
-Best of luck on your digital detox journey—we’re rooting for you!
+Best of luck on your digital detox journey!

 About the author